 Flight archery does not require targets.
 Flight Archery is all about seeing how far you can shoot an arrow.

 Flight is the home of the mad scientists of archery.
 The tinkerers, the experimenters, the dreamers.
 Bows for flight have been compared to Grand Prix racing cars or drag racers.
 The dedicated Flight bow is not built for reliability or durability.
 Its built to throw an arrow as far as is physically possible with no consideration for the future!
 This bow will be tuned and refined right to the edge of catastrophic failure.
-The limbs will be stressed to the limit, strings with as few strands as possible for lightness and arrows hand-made and relentlessly fiddled with for aerodynamic perfection.
-Many of the wildly bizarre experiments especially limb shape and composition have found their way into mainstream target archery especially through companies like Border Bows whose Hex range of limbs are extremely efficient with radically recurved tips and use aerospace composite materials.
+The limbs will be stressed to the limit, strings with as few strands as possible for speed and arrows hand-made and relentlessly fiddled with for aerodynamic perfection.
+Many of the wildly bizarre experiments especially limb shape and composition have found their way into mainstream target archery especially through companies like Border Bows whose Hex and CV range of limbs have radically recurved tips and use aerospace composite materials although may not be as stable as more conservatively configured limbs.

 How far can you shoot an arrow?
 The furthest distance shot with any bow is 2,047 yards (1,871.84m).
 This was shot in 1988 using a crossbow.
 The furthest with a hand-held – and pulled – bow is 1,336 yds 1′ 3″ (1,222.01m) , shot by Don Brown with an unlimited conventional Flight bow in 1987.
 (2018 records)

 Although any archer with a bow can shoot flight and there are categories for target archers rather than specialists, its pretty difficult to find a big enough area to allow flight archers to go wild.
 To practice your art you need somewhere like Utah’s Bonneville Salt Flats.
-This is a perfect location for flight as highlighted by this interesting article from The Salt Lake Tribune.
-Competitions you can imagine, are not very numerous in the UK but they do happen …
+This is a perfect location for flight as highlighted by these interesting articles from The Salt Lake Tribune (their archive is acting up so here are the links from google – the top two articles).
+Competitions you can imagine, are not very numerous in the cramped UK but they do happen.